neilellis/weave_multicast_tutorial/README.md

 Please see **URL HERE** for the blog that this tutorial supports.

-The blog posts source is here: https://github.com/cazcade/weave_multicast_tutorial/blob/master/blog_post.md
+The [blog post's source](https://github.com/cazcade/weave_multicast_tutorial/blob/master/blog_post.md) will guide you through using Docker and [Weave](https://github.com/zettio/weave)

-If you have a Digital Ocean account and you've already set up tugboat on your machine then just:
+If you have a [Digital Ocean](https://www.digitalocean.com/?refcode=7b4639fc8194) account and you've already set up [Tugboat](https://github.com/pearkes/tugboat) on your machine then just:

     git clone https://github.com/cazcade/weave_multicast_tutorial.git
     cd weave_multicast_tutorial